Pereira, Colombia: Climate

 The climate of Pereira oscillates between warm climate 9.9%, moderate climate 60.7%, cold climate 11.5%, paramo 17.7%.
 Its annual average rainfall is 2,750 mm.

 The Pereirano territory, which extends mainly from east to west, gives the city different climates within its boundaries.
-For example, the areas of Caimalito and Cerritos to the west of the city, near the river Cauca, have temperatures up to 28 degrees, since the height in this zone is from 950 to 1250 m.
+For example, the areas of Caimalito and Cerritos to the west of the city, near the river Cauca, have temperatures up to 27 °C, since the height in this zone is from 950 to 1250 m.
 At the other end is the Julita area, where the Technological University of Pereira is located.
 Due to the territory occupied by large forests, it is one of the coldest areas of the city, with high humidity.
-The temperature in this zone ranges around 18 degrees, with an average height of about 1550 msnm.
+The temperature in this zone ranges around 17 °C, with an average height of about 1550 msnm.

 This diversity of climates and terrain offers a rich range of vegetation and landscape coverage, providing Pereira with one of the richest biodiversities of the nation.
 However, the city is also an area of high seismic vulnerability due to the type of soils that make up it and the geological faults that cross it.
-Its average temperature is 22 degrees Celsius.